bextdev797/MalabonDay/README.md

 V3 Is Released Through Releases

 ## Feature Things
-I'm Planning To Release V4 With A Image ("Happy Malabon Day") in Animation
+I'm Planning To Release V4 With Reset Function Sorry I Cannot Remember That Before and Also I Fix The boolean addConfetti before.